 - My perspective of the world is broad, no place is more or less important than another.

 - Not many cultures or countries intimidate me; I believe, with the Lord’s help, I could live and thrive anywhere.

 - I have friends all over the world, who feel a lot more like family.

 - I’ve learned that everyone’s culture is vibrant and worth understanding, the more you know of someone’s culture, the more you know about them.

 - I’ve lived on the generosity and obedience of others.
 I’m humbled by the fact that because of donations from churches and individuals my parents and I can do what we are called to.

 - I don’t have an identity rooted in a place, I am rooted in Christ.

-My prayer for this prospective mission worker family and their concerned aunt is she will see that they are being obedient in following Him across the world.
-I pray this women will support her niece in this and will eventually become a prayer partner.
+My prayer for this prospective mission worker family and their concerned aunt is that she will see that they are being obedient in following Him across the world.
+I pray this woman will support her niece in this and will eventually become a prayer partner.

 Thank you Lord for blessing me with this life, I hope I can continue to run the race you’ve planned with a willing and open heart.

 Find out More